All Episodes

 We're not perfect.

-You know, we've watched movements before, and the reason that I that I thought it was important that I go through a history, if you will, of what founded the principles that our framers and founders believed would make this the greatest country on earth.
+You know, we've watched movements before, and the reason that I thought it was important that I go through a history, if you will, of what founded the principles that our framers and founders believed would make this the greatest country on earth.

-Because if you don't see this as a tipping point, critical pivotal point in our history, then I don't know what America you're looking at.
+Because if you don't see this as a tipping point, critical, pivotal point in our history, then I don't know what America you're looking at.

 It can't be any more stark than what we have now on every single issue.